Maciejlys/element-searcher-extension/README.md

 Examples:

-- 'a .primary' will find all `<a>` elements and all elements that have .primary class
+- `a .primary` will find all `<a>` elements and all elements that have .primary class

-- '.primary.secondary' will find all elements that have both of the classes - notice that there is no space between them
+- `.primary.secondary` will find all elements that have both of the classes - notice that there is no space inbetween

 ## Contribution